mainmatter/playbook/process/README.md

-The main responsibility of the iteration lead is to consult with the business experts (and all other relevant project stakeholders like marketing, designers and engineers etc.) and prepare the iteration.
+The main responsibility of the iteration lead is to consult with the business experts (and all other relevant project stakeholders like marketing, designers or engineers) and prepare the iteration.
 Once the iteration started, any changes to it that are requested go through the iteration lead for assessment (who might consult with other project stakeholders for priorization).

 ### Iteration Preparation